 The march was seen as a standard of civility for civil rights marches.
 Under the Cavanagh administration Detroit would become known as the Model City because of their commitment to advance civil rights and negate aberrant behavior towards minorities.
 Detroit would be one of the few northern cities that embraced King: “I’ve faced so many mobs of hate in the South, this was kind of a relief.”
 Subsequent visits to other northern cities reconfirmed King’s suspicions that the hate was nationwide.

-Detroit's historic March for Freedom occurred on June 20th, 1963, exactly twenty years to the day of Detroit's notorious 1943 riot, a tradgedy that exposed Detroit to the world as a barbaric bees nest of hatred.
+Detroit's historic March for Freedom occurred on June 20th, 1963, exactly twenty years to the day of Detroit's notorious 1943 riot, a tragedy that exposed Detroit to the world as a barbaric bees nest of hatred.
 "The same underlying causes for the riot are still present today," said Franklin.
 "The difference now will be the way our protests and dissatisfaction will be made known."
 In 1963, King and Franklin would set things straight.
-In the space of an afternoon, Detroit catapaulted from worst to first in race relations and proved that Detroit stood for something other than automobiles.
+In the space of an afternoon, Detroit catapulted from worst to first in race relations and proved that Detroit stood for something other than automobiles.

-Below - King, with Franklin on his left, leading the march.
+(Below) - King, with Franklin on his left, leading the march.

 It was ironic that in this year of 1963, the 100th anniversary of the Emancipation Proclamation that freed the slaves, blacks were still fighting for fundamental rights such as voting and education.